 While being charged with a DFZ crime may seem hopeless, it is not.
-If you have been charged with this crime, contact jD LAW, P.C., today at (760) 630-2000.
+If you have been charged with this crime, contact jD Law Criminal Defense Attorneys, today at (760) 630-2000.
 We will review your case, investigate the evidence to ensure your rights were upheld, and work harder and smarter to give you the best outcome possible.
 Attorney James N. Dicks is not only a board-certified criminal defense specialist, he’s also a former narcotics investigator with the LAPD.

-When you have been charged with a drug crime, particularly one that involves enhanced sentencing such as a DFZ crime, let Attorney Dicks argue your case.
+When you have been charged with a drug crime in North County, particularly one that involves enhanced sentencing such as a DFZ crime, let Attorney Dicks argue your case.
 It is your best chance of having the case dismissed, or the charges dropped even before going to trial.

 Don’t Waste Any Time!